 Construction site falls can also be dangerous for innocent bystanders near the site during the fall.
 Bystanders can be victims because they lack protective wear and will have to suffer the full weight and force of the impact.

 Roof falls can be preventable if proper measures are enforced to avoid such accidents.
 It is important for managers of work sites to ensure the safety of employees and pedestrians.
 Falls are the leading cause of work-related injuries and deaths, and so every effort should be made to prevent these tragic accidents.
 Significantly, OSHA is taking a stand to prevent falls in construction by launching a two-week campaign to promote the prevention message in the 2015 National Fall Safety Stand-Down.

 New York is also fortunate to have the protection of Section 240 of the state Labor Law.
 This law protects workers who fall from heights.
 Hach & Rose, LLP, recently obtained a settlement of $3,475,000 for a worker who fell from a temporary roof on a construction site.

 At Hach & Rose, LLP, our experienced construction accident lawyers will fight to obtain the compensation you deserve following a roof fall accident.
-If you or someone you love has been a victim of a construction accident, speak with an attorney today at (212) 779-0057.
+If you or someone you love has been a victim of a construction accident, contact the attorneys Hach & Rose, LLP today at (212) 779-0057.